SimLej18/KiloGuide/README.md

 ---
 ## License
-KiloGuide has been written by Simon Lejoly and is part of a project commanded by the [university of Namur](https://www.unamur.be).
+KiloGuide has been written by Simon Lejoly and is part of a project conducted by the [University of Namur](https://www.unamur.be).

 Some of the content of this guide, including images, may be subject to copyright.